mvexel/TwitterScraper/README.md

 Wish list
 ---------
+* The max number of results returned per response is 100.
+Situations with more than 100 results are not handled yet.
 * Make it work as a daemon
 * Wrap it in a proper command line tool, taking arguments ** To empty current DB